aazaff/teachPaleobiology/GSAProposals/ProposalInformation.md

 Important Dates | Descriptions
 ------- | -------
-March 16 | We will spend the lap period reviewing the grant poposal instructions and grading rubric more closely.
-We will then split into groups and brainstorm hypotheses.
+March 16 | We will spend the lab period reviewing the grant proposal instructions and grading rubric more closely.
+You will then split into groups and brainstorm hypotheses.
 March 28 | You will turn in your finalized topic and hypothesis.
 April 6 | You will come to the lab period with your grant proposal rough drafts.
 You will break into groups and *constructively* critique your peer's proposals.
 April 11 | You will turn in your first rough draft.
 This draft will be worth 30 points.